Rashmi (film)

 Rashmi (රශ්මි) is a 2022 Sri Lankan Sinhala action comedy film directed and produced by Preethiraj Weeraratne.
-The film stars Upeksha Swarnamali, Pubudu Chathuranga and Akalanka Ganegama in lead role whereas Jayasekara Aponso, Lucky Dias and Duleeka Marapana made supportive roles.
+The film stars Upeksha Swarnamali, Pubudu Chathuranga, and Akalanka Ganegama in lead roles with Jayasekara Aponso, Lucky Dias, and Duleeka Marapana in supporting roles.
 It is the last film to be screened before the death of veteran actor Wilson Karu.
-The cameo appearances of the film done by Mahendra Perera, Susila Kottage, Manel Wanaguru, Manel Chandralatha, Miyuri Samarasinghe and Ruwanthi Mangala.
+The cameo appearances of the film done by Mahendra Perera, Susila Kottage, Manel Wanaguru, Manel Chandralatha, Miyuri Samarasinghe, and Ruwanthi Mangala.

 Plot

 The film revolves around a woman called Rashmi who had a salon.
 She found her daily expenses from this small business.
 She is married to Amal who is a playboy.
 Due to this, Amal did not pay much attention to Rashmi.
 Rashmi did not get the love he wanted.
 Meanwhile, Rashmi meets a young man named Akash, a journalist by profession as well as a novelist.
 Rashmi loves Akash because she received love from him that she did not get from Amal where the story twists between their worlds.